Delaware Library Association

 The Delaware Library Association (DLA) is a professional organization for Delaware's librarians and library workers.
 It is headquartered in Dover, Delaware and is an all-volunteer organization.
+The presidential position and the rest of the members of the executive board are volunteers too.
+These positions are not excluded from the volunteer label.
 It was founded on January 18, 1934, the second-to-last US state to form a state library association.
 Its first president was Arthur Bailey.
+The current president of the Delaware Association of School Librarians (DASL), which is one of the divisions of the DLA, is Harry Brake and the vice president of the DASL is Debbie Supplee.
+The DASL has a newsletter for each of the seasons.
+The Newsletter isn't just confined to one of the seasons.